KariiemGamal/0dSSRF/README.md

-## 0dSSRF: Your Collaborative SSRF & Open Redirect Scannerr
+## 0dSSRF: Your Collaborative SSRF & Open Redirect Scanner

 This script automates the process of finding Server-Side Request Forgery (SSRF) and Open Redirect vulnerabilities in web applications.